sjtug/kxsw/README.md

 **oagentG** is widely used in Mainland China, but it is severely interfered by wall since June 2014.
 At the same time, lots of VPNs are interfered and cannot work properly.

 ### VPN
+VPN combined with customized route tables such as [chnroutes - Scripts to generate special routes for china ips](https://code.google.com/p/chnroutes/) would be better.

 ### VPS
 #### Shadowsocks